Ishan-29/Business_Sales_insights/README.md

 # Some insights which were drawn from sales data

 1) Sheet vs dashboard
-2) Create label summarization of revenue, sales quantity
+2) Created label summarization of revenue, sales quantity
-3) Create bar charts for various measures
+3) Created bar charts for various measures
-4) Create year and month filter buttons for our dashboard
+4) Created year and month filter buttons for our dashboard
 5) Revenue trend char

 This is a interactive dashboard where you can see the sales of the product yearly,how much revenue has been generated, who were the top 5 customers of the company.